Author has written 5 stories for Mass Effect, and Hunger Games.

 Of all the mistakes made by Coriolanus Snow in his omnipotence-induced blindness, condemning all but one of the Capitol's most darling victors to certain death ignited unheralded public outrage.
 No longer could the cracks in the establishment be concealed.

-It was only after the white roses dripped with red that the architect of the Seventy-Fifth arena realized his trust had been misplaced.
+It was only after red dripped from white roses that the architect of the Seventy-Fifth arena realized his trust had been misplaced.

 Hyperion, motivated by a desire to protect his people and their way of life, and Coin, lusting for power and revenge against the districts that so willingly abandoned District Thirteen after the First Rebellion, agreed to protect each others' interests.
 After killing Heavensbee, they called all District Mayors to the Capitol in order to forge a new covenant, a government that would grant freedom and equal treatment under the law to all citizens of Panem.
 But as the mayors learned upon arriving in the Capitol, the equality was nominal.
 The freedom wasn't enough.
 What they had hoped would end the decades-long oppression merely proved that the Capitol hadn't been run by bloodless monsters.